 -Conducting Intensive Participant

 Taught by this country’s master teachers of Laban applied to conducting, the course is designed for in-depth exploration of what is at the root of a conductor’s gesture, and to give participants the tools to effect immediate change through expressive gesture in their ensembles.
-Using a new pedagogy developed by Dr. Jordan and detailed in his new book with Giselle Wyers and Meade Andrews, The Conductor’s Gesture, participants, regardless of experience, will learn new skills that will rebuild their conducting technique, or set the foundation for those new to conducting.
-In addition to the text, The Conductor’s Gesture, the class will use a new book by Dr. Jordan entitled The Conducting Etudes.
-(GIA, 2013).
-These etudes provide the materials for conductors at all levels to arrive quickly at expressive gesture at the highest levels.
+Using innovative new pedagogy developed by Dr. Jordan and detailed in his new book, The Conductor’s Gesture, with Giselle Wyers and Meade Andrews participants, regardless of experience, will learn skills that will rebuild their conducting technique, or set the foundation for those new to conducting.
+In addition to the text, The Conductor’s Gesture, the class will use The Conducting Etudes, a new book by Dr. Jordan (GIA, 2013).
+These etudes provide the materials for conductors at all stages to arrive quickly at expressive gesture.

-Students are welcomed from all levels of conducting development; however, this course is a “boot camp” and moves at a fast pace.
+Students from all levels of conducting development are welcome; however, this course moves at a fast pace.
 Participants are taken through all levels of conducting technique development.

-- Intensive study sessions arriving at what is necessary to prepare a conductor’s “insides” for teaching and conducting by James Jordan, author of The Musician’s Soul, The Musician’s Walk, The Musician’s Spirit and an new book, The Musician’s Trust.
-For conductors who have studied with Dr. Jordan, these sessions have been characterized as “energizing” and “affirming”
+Intensive study sessions arriving at what is necessary to prepare a conductor’s “insides” for teaching and conducting by James Jordan, author of The Musician’s Soul, The Musician’s Walk, The Musician’s Spirit and the The Musician’s Trust.
+For conductors who have studied with Dr. Jordan, these sessions have been characterized as “energizing” and “affirming.”